Great to have you here, Rushlin Boy, here on the cutting edge of societal evolution.

 So he likes this guy's tune.

-People have problem with the media.
+Because when you boil it all down, people have a problem with the media.

 I think you can boil it down to real simple essence.